ZhimingZhou/zhimingzhou.github.io/README.md

 - The net update factor of g_t can be understood as its accumulated step-size in the entire optimization, because its influence can be delayed to future updates, due to first moment estimation or otherwise named the moving average windows.
 The influence of g_t decreases at a rate of \beta1 each step and is initialized with a ratio 1-\beta1, which sums to one.
 (This is similar to Momentum and SGD, where the net update factor of each gradient is also one.)

 - However, for adapative learning rate methods (Adam as a representative), the net update factor of each gradient does not have a fixed value (hence, not the same) nor follow a fixed distribution (which we believe have a similar effect as fixed value choices, Momentum and SGD).

+- And it is obviously, if v_t is independent of g_t and follows a fixed distribution, then, the net update factor of g_t, i.e., its accumulated step-size, follows a fixed distribution (which then leads to a convergence guarantee that similar to Momentum and SGD).
+This is the centre thought of AdaShift solution.